codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 > Important:
   The Request Routing Service is available from runtime version 0.0.543 and higher.
-  Older runtime versions are not affected as there is complete backward compatibility.
-The Ingress Controller continues to route incoming requests.
+  Older runtime versions are not affected as there is complete backward compatibility, and the Ingress Controller continues to route incoming requests.

 {::nomarkdown}
 <br>